logoraz/aoforce/README.md

     |- *xdg-config/
 ```

 ## Setup, Building & Testing

 Currently, the setup of this project itself acts as a template on how to scaffold
 a modern Common Lisp system using the ASDF `package-inferred-system` along with a testing
 framework (FiveAM).
 The Common Lisp code written herein also acts as a 'style guide' on my
 functional/aesthetic preferences.
 I also use [ocicl](https://github.com/ocicl/ocicl) for
 a modern approach for Common Lisp Systems Management - its a great tool (highly preferred
-over quicklisp, qlot, roswell, CLPM, etc.) - really wish the community would adopt this
+over quicklisp, qlot, roswell, CLPM, and vend which is discriminatory towards those using
+ASDF's `package-inferred-system`) - really wish the community would adopt this solution
-solution over the others!
+over the others!

 The most recent addition is a testing framework (FiveAM) that has an example test template
 borrowed from